okezieokpara/FlutterWave.RavePay.Net/README.md

 must display to the user.
 Here is an example response you will typically get:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+Trace.WriteLine(chargeResponse.Data.ValidateInstructions.Instruction);
-    Trace.WriteLine(chargeResponse.Data.ValidateInstructions.Instruction);//"Please validate with the OTP sent to your mobile or email"
+//"Please validate with the OTP sent to your mobile or email"
+Trace.WriteLine(chargeResponse.Data.ValidateInstructions.Valparams);
-    Trace.WriteLine(chargeResponse.Data.ValidateInstructions.Valparams);// This is usually : ["OTP"]
+// This is usually : ["OTP"]
+Trace.WriteLine(chargeResponse.Data.ValidateInstruction);
-   Trace.WriteLine(chargeResponse.Data.ValidateInstruction); //"Please dial *901*4*1# to get your OTP.
+//"Please dial *901*4*1# to get your OTP.
 Enter the OTP gotten in the field below"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can also validate an an account charge.
 You need the `txRef`value of the